 Then the time came.
 A ceremony surrounded the gifting of each package to the children.
 As the ceremony started the fatigue dropped away and both children and parents perked up with renewed energy.
 The happiness and gratitude beamed from their faces.
 The ceremony varied from school to school but each reflected the joy and humble thanks for the aid.
 These moments resonated within Sebastian, enriching his life.

 The connections made between Sebastian and the people he helped, in many ways, are more important than the supplies given out or the construction.
 The overwhelming kindness shown by people like Sujan Regmi, who helped organize the trip in Nepal, made the trip possible.
 Sujan performed every act with joy, from orchestrating where volunteers would eat to making sure they could attend church services.
 The warm welcomes made the service no work at all, but acts of love.

 As Sebastian put it,“We sat down and began waiting for the bus and occasionally snapped some pictures of the people around us.
 Two young girls began to fill around 20 empty liters full of water.
 After a few moments I joined in and began helping them.
 The one aspect of this act of kindness was that there was no formal thank you’s, no picture taking, no formal ceremony ( which were all good and healthy); just a human helping another human.
 This moment was why I went on the trip; I have found that on this trip the informal acts of kindness not recognized by all seemed to be the most impactful moments in my own life.”

 The Asha Project brings people together to change lives.
 The help that volunteers give improve the lives of children in Nepal, and it imparts deep connections to those who give their time and energy.
-Please reach out to the Friends of Nepal – NJ or The Asha Project to see how you can participate.
+Please reach out to us at www.theashaproject.org , The Asha Project to see how you can participate.